 Also of interest is the former Crew Inn.
 Here, Shakespeare is said to have stayed on his journey between Stratford and London.
 It's also where you'll find St. Michael's Church, notable for its early Norman tower.

 Address: Cornmarket Street, Oxford

 Oxford Castle has been a place of incarceration since 1071, continuing until the closure of Her Majesty's Prison Oxford in 1996.
 Today, visitors can learn about the real people and events from the site's turbulent past through fascinating displays and re-enactments.

-You can also climb the Saxon St George's Tower, Oxford's oldest building, and enjoy its stunning 360-degree views.
+Other highlights include the chance to climb the Saxon St. George's Tower, Oxford's oldest building, and enjoy its stunning 360-degree views.
 Afterwards, descend deep underground into the 900-year-old crypt.

 Address: 44-46 Oxford Castle, Oxford

 13. Oxford University Museum of Natural History